 Henry Heydenryk, Jr. (1905-1994)

 Henry Heydenryk, Jr., representing the fourth generation of the family-run business, was the obvious choice to bring the firm's services to America.
-Although young Henry had worked in the Amsterdam shop learning carving, gilding and frame history, his first work experience after graduation was as a computer sales manager for Remington Rand.
+Although young Henry had worked in the Amsterdam shop learning carving, gilding and frame history, his first work experience after graduation was as a punch-card machines sales manager for Remington Rand.
 He was multi-talented and was able to speak and write in six languages.
 His assignments took him to Europe, Canada and the United States, where he eventually settled in upstate New York.
-Finally, in 1936, Henry Heydenryk, Jr. agreed to start a Heydenryk branch in Manhattan, but he would do so on his own terms.
+Finally, in 1936, Henry Heydenryk, Jr., agreed to start a Heydenryk branch in Manhattan, but he would do so on his own terms.

 In the beginning, Mr. Heydenryk imported frames from Holland and France, and sold them to the New York fine arts community.
 His vast knowledge of picture frames and their history proved invaluable as museums, collectors and galleries sought out his expertise.
 The Museum of Fine Arts in Boston was one of his earliest clients.